Yinnk/FoodPlatform/Specifications.md

 The Home page introduces users to our mission of fighting food insecurity by connecting local restaurants with surplus meals to communities in need.
 This landing page features a short explanation of our initiative, current restaurant partners, and a visual highlight of featured mystery boxes.

-Upon loading, users will see a clean layout that spotlights surprise box highlights and a “Get Started” button, followed by a mission statement and about us.
+Upon loading, users will see a clean layout that spotlights surprise box highlights and a “Explore Now” button, followed by a mission statement and about us.
 Scrolling further shows our featured partners.

 **Figure 1: Home Page On First Load**
 ![Home Page](imgs/Home.png)